Left- An abandoned development gone bust in Innisfil.

 I personally do not relish the hours of on-line research, scanning newspapers and driving across God's creation of Central Ontario to find a potentially good location to explore.

-some are the labours of the aforementioned research, and others are old haunts of mine I had just dropped by to update myself.
+Following are a number of places I had visited over the course of the last three days.
+Some locations were simply stumbled upon, some are the labours of the aforementioned research, and others are old haunts of mine I had just dropped by to update myself.
 Hence the title of this post 'UrbEx Potpourri'.

 Be advised that, like an experienced building hacker, not all my visits are provided here as any attention may put at risk any future exploration.